alexgaas/agg/README.md

 ### Trie + Hash map
 We can employ a bitwise trie, assigning a separate hash map for each unique first bit of the key.
-This approach may be applied to [Parallel merge of hash maps](#parallel-merge-of-hash-maps) phase.
+This approach may be applied as basis for [parallel merge of hash maps](#parallel-merge-of-hash-maps) phase.
 #### Example
 See example in `jvm/group/onecore/HashTrieMap`